rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

    moves captured values out of its body will only implement `FnOnce` and none of the other `Fn` traits, because it can only be called once.
-1. `FnMut` applies to closures that don’t move captured values out of their body, but that might mutate the captured values.
+1. `FnMut` applies to closures that don’t move captured values out of their body, but that might mutate the captured значения.
 These closures can be called more than once.
 1. `Fn` applies to closures that don’t move captured values out of their body and that don’t mutate captured values, as well as closures that capture